mjemiolek/mjemiolek/README.md

 ### Hi there, I'm Michał👋

-## I'm Front-end React Developer

 * ⚛️Open to work as React developer
-* ⚡Fun fact: My favourite book is "Think and grow rich" by Napoleon Hill and my mbti type is INTJ

 - 📫 How to reach me:
 - https://www.linkedin.com/in/jemiolek/